alephium/www/src/content/homepage.md

       - number: '16'
         description: shards running on mainnet.
       - number: 100MB
-        description: of RAM needed by the full node.
-Runs on a Raspberry-PI.
+        description: of RAM needed for a full node.
+(Runs on a Raspberry-Pi.)
       - number: '>3 years'
         description: of R&D.
 usabilitySection: